recommenders-team/recommenders/scenarios/retail/README.md

 * Conversion rate: Optimizing for conversion rate maximizes the likelihood that the user purchases the recommended item; if you want to increase the number of purchases per session, optimize for conversion rate.

-### Relationship between online and offline metrics
+### Relationship between online and offline metrics in retail

+There is some literature about the relationship between offline and online metrics...

 ### A/B testing